naldertown/les-roches-gite-cms/src/pages/index.md

   away where our favorite local restaurant is 'Melkins' and they serve the best pizza I've ever eaten!
 There's also bars, boulangeries and vets, dentist and doctors and a couple of supermarkets with petrol stations also.
-We also have lots of fishing lakes and kayaking on our doorstep.There's so much to see and do.
+We also have lots of fishing lakes and kayaking on our doorstep.
+There's so much to see and do.
 intro:
   blurbs: